Stanisław Dziwisz: Maciel and Groër involvement

-Dziwisz supported Roman Catholic priest Marcial Maciel Degollado of Mexico, the founder of the Legion of Christ and the Regnum Christi movement.
+Dziwisz supported Marcial Maciel of Mexico, the founder of the Legion of Christ and the Regnum Christi movement.
 Author Jason Berry wrote that Maciel spent years cultivating Vatican support by funneling money to the Vatican.
 Under Maciel, the Legion of Christ steered streams of money through Dziwisz to the pope and the Vatican, sums that were designated for use in relation to the pope's private Masses in the Apostolic Palace.
 Late in Maciel's life, he was revealed to have abused boys and fathered up to six children, two of whom he allegedly abused, with at least two women.

-Dziwisz was instrumental in blocking an investigation into allegations of child abuse against the late Benedictine Cardinal Hans Hermann Groër, archbishop of Vienna.
-Groer, who died in 2003, headed the Vienna archdiocese and presided over the influential Austrian episcopal conference.
-Groer, who always denied wrongdoing, was praised by Pope John Paul II as a faithful servant.
-The Roman Catholic bishops of Austria, however, were of a different opinion.
-On the occasion of their ad limina visit to Rome in 1998, the Austrian bishops informed the Pope that they, as a college of bishops, had reached moral certainty that the allegations against Cardinal Groer had a basis in truth.
+Dziwisz was instrumental in blocking an investigation into allegations of child abuse against the late Benedictine cardinal Hans Hermann Groër, Archbishop of Vienna.
+Groër, who died in 2003, presided over the influential Austrian episcopal conference.
+He always denied wrongdoing and was praised by Pope John Paul II as a faithful servant.
+The bishops of Austria, however, were of a different opinion.
+On the occasion of their ad limina visit to Rome in 1998, they informed the Pope that they, as a college of bishops, had reached moral certainty that the allegations against Groër had a basis in truth.